xactuary/Credit_Risk_Analysis/README.md

 |high_risk|.01|.70|.02|
 |low_risk|1.0|.60|.75|

 The precision is really low for the high_risk and perfect for the low_risk.
 This is a problem with such an imbalanced dataset and the over-sampling did not help this.
+Although the F1 is reasonable for the low_risk, it basically says the model can only predict 2% of the high_risk which makes the model fairly useless.
 These results suggest that this model is not good for predicting which applicant might be high_risk which is really the goal of the study.

 2. ### SMOTE Oversampling